-The Board of Adjustment has claimed a privilege with respect to any testimony from its members about the reasons for its decisions and should therefore be precluded from presenting any testimony on this issue.
-See, Columbia TV Pictures, Inc., supra.
 The City has never supplemented the Answer above and should therefore not be permitted to offer any evidence that something other than the for-profit status of Women's Elevated would fundamentally alter the City's land use and zoning patterns.
 Fed.
 Rule Civ.
 Proc.
 37(c).

-17. Any testimony or other evidence to the effect that the accommodation requested by Movants would have a greater impact on its surroundings than other uses permitted in the same zoning district.
+13. Any testimony or other evidence to the effect that the accommodation requested by Movants would have a greater impact on its surroundings than other uses permitted in the same zoning district.
 The Court should exclude, in particular, any testimony or evidence that having more than eight residents would have such an impact.